obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 dictionary, read-only.
 The most-recent error that occurred in the revision.

-**isDeleted**
+**isDeletion**

 boolean, read-only for existing revisions; read-write for new revisions.
 True if this revision marks the deletion of a document from the database.

+**isGone**

+boolean, read-only.
+True if this revision marks the deletion or removal from available channels of its document

 **parentRevision**

 dictionary, read-only.
-The previous revision object in this document's local history (new revision only).
+The previous revision object in this document's local history.

 **parentRevisionID**

 string, read-only.
-The identifier previous revision object in this document's local history (new revision only).
+The identifier previous revision object in this document's local history.

 **properties**